UMAprotocol/UMIPs/UMIPs/umip-157.md

 ## Validating realizedLpFeePct

-To determine the validity of the `realizedLPFeePct` in the `FilledRelay` event, we must compute the [deposit incentive fee](#computing-uba-fees) for the matched deposit of the fill.
+To determine the validity of the `realizedLpFeePct` in the `FilledRelay` event, we must compute the [deposit incentive fee](#computing-uba-fees) for the matched deposit of the fill.

 ## Setting the realizedLpFeePct for a Fill